 Nominations Open for Linda M. Northrop Software Architecture Award

-January 25, 2016—The SEI has opened the nomination period for the Linda M. Northrop Software Architecture Award.
-This honor recognizes an individual or team using software architecture-centric engineering to improve organizational practices or software development.
-The award will be presented at the 2016 Software Engineering Institute Software Architecture Technology User Network (SATURN) Conference, which will convene May 2-5, 2016, in San Diego, California.
+February 6, 2018—The SEI has opened the nomination period for the Linda M. Northrop Software Architecture Award.
+This honor recognizes an individual or team that has used software architecture to significantly improve practices or outcomes, or both, in an organization or in the software-development community.
+The award will be presented at the 2018 Software Engineering Institute Software Architecture Technology User Network (SATURN) Conference, which will convene May 7-10, 2018, in Plano, Texas.

 The winning entry will be selected based on the following criteria:

 - Leadership.
-Leadership in motivating others in an organization or in the community to adopt an innovative architecture-centric practice
+Motivating others in an organization or in the community to adopt an innovative software architecture practice.

 - Persistent Change.
-Product or innovative architecture-centric practice that produced a persistent change in behavior and results
+Product or innovative software architecture practice that produced a persistent change in behavior and results.

 - Perspective.
-Emergence of a new or different perspective on architecture-centric engineering
+Emergence of a new or different perspective on software architecture.

 Winners will receive free admission to SATURN, and the conference will cover travel and lodging expenses.
 The winners will also present their experiences and insights in an invited talk at SATURN and write a guest post on the SEI SATURN Blog.

-“When Linda Northrop retired from the SEI in 2015,” said Bill Pollak, SATURN 2016 general chair, “we wanted to do something to commemorate her contributions to the field of software architecture.
-Instituting an award in Linda’s name and making it a key component of the conference that she founded seemed to us to be a great way of doing that.”
+“When Linda Northrop retired from the SEI in 2015,” said Bill Pollak, SATURN 2018 General Chair, “we wanted to do something to commemorate her contributions to the field of software architecture.
+Bestowing the award in Linda’s name at the SATURN Conference, which Linda founded, and making it a key component of the technical program helps us to honor her legacy.”